DrSmithFr/wasm-engine/README.md

 - [x] Use Go to write the engine logic and the rendering code.
 - [x] Render the game using the 2D Canvas API.
 - [ ] Render the game using the WebGL API.
-- [ ] Implement multi-canvas rendering, using CSS to manage positioning and z-index.
+- [X] Implement multi-canvas rendering, using CSS to manage positioning and z-index.
 - [ ] Dialog render using HTML elements.
 - [ ] Allow video playback using the HTML5 video element for cinematic.
 - [ ] Implement multiplayer support.

 ## Engine Features

-- [x] Basic 3D rendering using RayCasting of 2D cell-base map.
-- [x] Basic collision detection.
 - [x] Basic player movement (forward, backward, turn left and right).
-- [ ] Advance 3D rendering using RayCasting of vertex-base map.
+- [X] Advance 3D rendering using vertex-base map.
 - [ ] Advance collision detection.
-- [ ] Advance player movement (Using acceleration vector like Quake).
 - [ ] Texture mapping.
 - [ ] Sprite rendering.
 - [ ] Lighting.